 Wallis Simpson was born Bessie Wallis Warfield to Teackle Wallis Warfield and Alice Montague at Square Cottage, Monterey Inn, Blue Ridge Summit, Pennsylvania.
 She was initially called Bessie but at some point this was dropped and she was referred to as Wallis.

 Wallis’s father died of tuberculosis.

-Unable to support herself and her daughter, Wallis and her mother moved to live with her uncle Solomon Davies Warfield.
+Unable to support herself and her daughter, Alice was supported by her brother-in-law Solomon Davies Warfield.

 Wallis was confirmed at Christ Episcopal Church, Baltimore.

 Solomon Davies Warfield, Wallis’s uncle, paid for her to attend Oldfields Girls’ School in Maryland.

 Wallis met naval aviator, Earl Winfield Spencer while paying a visit to her cousin.

 Bessie Wallis Warfield and Earl Winfield Spencer were married at Christ Episcopal Church, Baltimore.

 After the United States entered World War One

 , Winfield Spencer was posted to San Diego, on the Pacific Coast, and he and Wallis moved there.